 GMRS radios, on the other hand, use specific frequencies within that same band designated for FRS radios: 462-467 MHz.
 The difference is that GMRS radios have designated channels within those frequencies that aren’t available to FRS radios.
 GMRS radios also require a license from the FCC to operate.

 That’s in part because they are more powerful.
 FRS walkie talkies can’t be modified to amplify their signal to reach further distances.
 GMRS radios, however, can be modified to have a stronger, farther-ranging signal, at least up to 50 watts.
 That means that a GMRS radio can have all the same capabilities as an FRS radio in addition to special channels that FRS can’t access, and the option to extend the range of the product.
+If you’re looking for power and range with GMRS, check out Midland’s best two way radios.

 What Do FRS and GMRS Have In Common?